 Ontario’s health care system is becoming increasingly integrated through

 provincial electronic health record (EHR) products and services.
 OntarioMD (OMD) is integrating these provincial assets with electronic medical records (EMRs) used by clinicians in the community.
 Instead of navigating through myriad internet websites and managing multiple usernames and passwords, clinicians prefer to access provincial assets through their EMRs to streamline their workflow and save time.
 Accessing data from EHR products and services through their EMRs helps clinicians provide informed patient care and become better EMR users.
 OMD works with provincial partners to integrate the EHR products and services such as HRM®, OLIS, and eConsult with OMD-certified EMR Offerings.
-These are the only EMRs that can integrate with these products and services.
 More than 20,000 clinicians in Ontario use an OMD-certified EMR.

 The table below lists all OMD-Certified EMR Offerings and the corresponding integration to provincial EHR products and services.
 In some cases, these integrated services are not yet being deployed provincially and are only available for a limited audience.